Tricameralism: Queen's University

-The governing authority of Queen's University at Kingston principally follows a bicameral structure commonly seen in Canadian universities, with split primarily between a Board of Trustees and a Senate, each of which has exclusive authority over non-academic and academic matters.
-This arrangement is found at a number of other Canadian universities, such as the University of Waterloo.
+The governing authority of Queen's University at Kingston principally follows a bicameral structure, split primarily between a Board of Trustees and a Senate, each of which has exclusive authority over non-academic and academic matters.
+Such arrangement is also common in several other Canadian universities, such as the University of Waterloo.

-Queen's University, however, additionally has a University Council with advisory and ceremonial functions, including the appointment of the university Chancellor (a purely ceremonial position).
-Although the University Council does not have any real power to govern the university, it has exclusive power to determine its own composition and the selection of its members, meaning it is not subordinate to the Board and/or Senate.
-The University Council was made by the Parliament of Canada and only there can it be unmade.
+Queen's University additionally has a University Council with advisory and ceremonial functions, including appointing of the university Chancellor (a purely ceremonial role).
+Although the Council has no real power to govern the university, it has exclusive rights to determine its own composition and select its members, meaning it is not subordinate to the Board and/or Senate.
+The Council was made by the Parliament of Canada, which is thus the only body that can also dissolve it.

+Yugoslavia

+The “socio-political communities” of the Socialist Federal Republic of Yugoslavia – being Yugoslavia itself, the constituent “Socialist Republics”, the two “Socialist Autonomous Provinces” (Kosovo and Vojvodina) and the “Communes” – as per the 1974 Yugoslav Constitution, had three “chambers” of their legislative “assemblies”: a chamber of associated labour; a chamber of local communities/Communes; and a socio-political chamber.

+Yugoslavia itself, despite being a “socio-political community”, was exempt from this and had a traditional bicameral system more like other federal states.

+These were replaced by the republics when they broke from Yugoslavia during its collapse and transitioned to a capitalist system.